drraghavendra/Research-Paper-Review-System-Using-Blockchain/README.md

+**Introduction**

-Objective The idea is to build a platform, say SARA to provide BaaS (Blockchain as a service) platform.
+Project Objective The idea is to build a platform, say SARA to provide BaaS (Blockchain as a service) platform.
 Based on the essentials of Blockchain Technology, We, the team SARA decided to design a platform in the necessitous field such as paper publication, review industry, supply chain management, healthcare and education services on SARA network.

 In recent years, many organizations have sprung up which publish journals submitted to the conferences organized by them.
 Such prestige system is a complex socio-economic system perpetuated by journals and researchers themselves by rewarding publication in prestigious journals and punishing a lack thereof.
 It is self-reinforcing and is very difficult to remove.
 Hence there is a need of a new reputation ecosystem which can assure the credibility of the papers published and gain the trust.
 The system aims at creating Decentralised Autonomous Organisation (DAO) which encourages peer review and creates its own reputation ecosystem to provide an alternative to the current prestige system that dominates academic publishing with detrimental consequences.
 Information is stored on the Ethereum blockchain to allow version control of documents and provide redundancy and resiliency to the information in the network.